Best Things To Do In Paris

 Opera Garnier staircase| ©Valerian Guillot

-You can also stroll along the Avenue des Champs Elysées (if you visit Paris at Christmas time you will see that the decoration of the trees is a marvel) browsing the many shop windows that line both sides of it.
+You can also take a stroll down the Avenue des Champs Elysées (if you visit Paris at Christmas time you will see that the decoration of the trees is a marvel) browsing the many shop windows that line both sides of it.

 9. Stroll through the Luxembourg Gardens